GetStream/stream-chat-dotnet-maui/README.md

 - by accessability modifier: public -> protected -> private
 - then by member type: properties -> fields -> methods

-## Interested in a Stream .NET MAUI chat SDK?
+## Interested in a Stream Chat SDK for .NET MAUI?
 Please contact our [Support](https://getstream.io/contact/support/) if you'd wish to receive the latest Stream Chat SDK for .NET MAUI